vaibhavantil2/freshdesk_sdk/README.md

 ## Intro

-Freshdesk SDK is used for developing (Freshdesk apps)[http://developer.freshdesk.com/docs/introduction/].
+Freshdesk SDK is used for developing [Freshdesk apps](http://developer.freshdesk.com/docs/introduction/).